 example 1/1 Running 0 2d gke-example-c6a38-node-xij3

-For more details about a pod, including events, use describe
+For more details about a pod, including events, use describe in place of

 $ kubectl describe pod NAME